ProfLehman/cs325_fall_2025/lab11_graphs/dijkstra.md

 Find the **shortest path** between A and all other nodes

-Note: cannot be used with negative wieghts
+Note: cannot be used with negative weights

 ```mermaid
 flowchart LR